mledl/mupped-show-classification/README.md

 * we changed the test set sampling during training -> requires retraining to get representative validation results
 * Trained with SGD, learning rate 0.02
 * Trained for approximately 15 epochs
+* 64-image batches used for training
-* Surprisingly performs well even on incorrectly-labeled frames
+* Surprisingly performs well on incorrectly-labeled frames